 Does your dog have a sweet tooth?
 Does he try to go after candy on a regular basis or when he has the chance?
 If so, you’re not alone!
 Many dogs love sweet things!
-This is one thing that dogs share with us!

 When there’s candy around, your dog will find it.
 Whether it’s on the kitchen counter, on the coffee table, or dropped on the floor, count on the fact your dog will get it.
-This just happens by accident.

 However, what happens if your dog eats blow pops?